aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 3. Open the Terminal window again.
 If you have closed it or cannot locate it, open the Explorer menu and choose **Terminal >> New Terminal**.

-4. In the Terminal window, run the following command to install the dependencies required by the script.
+4. In the Terminal window, run the following command to install the dependencies required by the deployment script.

 	```
-	pip install -r requirements.txt
+	cd ~/amazon-sagemaker-build-train-deploy/02_deploy && pip install -r requirements.txt
 	```
 	<img src="../images/module_02/install_dependencies.png" alt="Install dependencies" width="700px" />